College of Education and Human Sciences

 • Recreational Therapy (RT)

-• Secondary Education (SCED), with options in English, foreign language, mathematics, science, and social studies (psychology/sociology or world history/geography).
+• Secondary Education (SCED), with options in English, mathematics, science, and social studies (psychology/sociology or world history/geography).

-Academic Units in the College of Education and Human Sciences offer minors in the following areas: aerospace security, aviation management, child development, creativity studies, fashion design and production, fashion merchandising, gerontology, human services, learning and motivation, nutritional sciences, pre-counseling, public health, professional pilot, public school support specialist for children at-risk, recreation management and recreational therapy, special education, sports and coaching science, and visual merchandising.
-Undergraduate certificates are available in fashion design, learning & motivation, pre-nursing, product development for apparel, and public health.
+Academic Units in the College of Education and Human Sciences offer minors in the following areas: aerospace security, aviation management, child development, creativity studies, gerontology, human services, learning and motivation, nutritional sciences, pre-counseling, public health, public school support specialist for children at-risk, recreation management, special education, sports and coaching science, and visual merchandising.
+Undergraduate certificates are available in digital design in design & merchandising, fashion design, fashion design: digital product creation, instructional design, learning & motivation, post-baccalaureate in dietetics, pre-nursing, product development for apparel, public health and special education.

 Graduate Programs

 Graduate study is available in all academic departments/schools.
-In addition to the Master of Arts in Teaching degree (MATT) that may be obtained through the School of Teaching, Learning and Educational Sciences, the Master of Science degree (MS) may be earned in the following areas: aging studies, aviation and space, counseling (options in mental health counseling and school counseling), dietetics, design, housing and merchandising (options in apparel design and production, digital design, interior design, and merchandising, and retail merchandising leadership), educational leadership studies (options in college student development, higher education, school administration and workforce and adult education), educational psychology (options in educational psychology, research, evaluation, measurement & statistics, and school psychometrics), educational technology (options in educational technology and school library media), family and community services, family and consumer sciences education, family financial planning, health and human performance (options in applied exercise science, health promotion, and physical education), human development and family science (options in aging sciences, applied human services, developmental and family sciences, early childhood education, and marriage and family therapy), leisure studies, nutritional sciences (options in nutrition, dietetics practice and dietetics research), and teaching, learning and leadership (options in curriculum & leadership studies, gifted and talented education, K-12 education, mathematics/science education, reading & literacy, special education, and workforce & adult education).
+The Master of Science degree (MS) may be earned in the following areas: aging studies, aviation and space, counseling (options in mental health counseling and school counseling), dietetics, design, housing and merchandising (options in apparel design and production, digital design, interior design, and merchandising), educational leadership studies (options in college student development, higher education, school administration and workforce and adult education), educational psychology (options in educational psychology, research, evaluation, measurement & statistics, and school psychometrics), educational technology (options in educational technology and school library media), family and community services, family and consumer sciences education, family financial planning, health and human performance (options in applied exercise science, health promotion, and physical education), human development and family science (options in aging sciences, applied human services, developmental and family sciences, early childhood education, and marriage and family therapy), leisure studies, nutritional sciences (options in nutrition, dietetics practice and dietetics research), and teaching, learning and leadership (options in curriculum & leadership studies, gifted and talented education, K-12 education, mathematics/science education, reading & literacy, special education, and workforce & adult education).

 The Specialist in Education degree (EdS) may be obtained in educational administration as well as school psychology.
 The Doctor of Education degree (EdD) may be earned in aviation and space education, and school administration, while the Doctorate of Philosophy degree (PhD) may be earned in the following areas: counseling psychology, curriculum studies (options in college curriculum and teaching, curriculum and leadership, and international and peace curriculum), education (options in learning, design and technology, language literacy and culture, mathematics education, science education, social foundations of education, special education, and workforce and adult education, educational leadership and policy studies (options in educational administration and higher education), educational psychology (including research methods, evaluation and statistics), human development and family science, health, leisure and human performance (options in health and human performance, and leisure studies), nutritional sciences, and school psychology.

-Graduate certificates are available in aging studies, aviation/aerospace administration, building level leadership, college teaching, developmental disabilities, dietetics, digital design in design and merchandising, district level leadership, educational and psychological measurement, effective teaching in secondary schools, effective teaching in elementary schools, elementary mathematics specialist, facilitating career development, family financial planning, fashion merchandising, hidden student populations, infant mental health, learning and motivation, online teaching, program evaluation, recreation and leisure management, school library media certification, special education, substance abuse counseling, statistical methods & analyses in education & behavioral sciences, and workforce and adult education.
+Graduate certificates are available in aging studies, aviation/aerospace administration, building level leadership, college teaching, comparative and international education, developmental disabilities, dietetics, digital design in design and merchandising, district level leadership, educational and psychological measurement, effective teaching in secondary schools, effective teaching in elementary schools, elementary mathematics specialist, facilitating career development, family financial planning, fashion merchandising, hidden student populations, K-12 stem educator, learning and motivation, online teaching, principal certification (non-degree seeking), program evaluation, recreation and leisure management, school library media certification, special education, substance abuse counseling, statistical methods & analyses in education & behavioral sciences, and workforce and adult education.

 Online Programs

 The College of Education and Human Sciences Online Education office provides support services for courses using a variety of delivery methods to serve diverse student needs.
 Web-based courses and other distance delivery methods serve students who are unable to access traditional educational offerings.
-As a member of the Great Plains Interactive Distance Education Alliance (GPIDEA), the College of Education & Human Sciences Online Education office provides support services for online master's programs in family financial planning, family and community services, family and consumer sciences education, aging studies, retail merchandising leadership and dietetics, as well as an online bachelor's program in early child care and development.
-In addition to the Great Plains Interactive Distance Education Alliance programs, we offer Masters degrees in aviation and space, curriculum and leadership, digital design, higher education, school library media, educational technology, educational psychology, reading and literacy education, and special education.
+As a member of the Innovative Digital Education Alliance (IDEA), the College of Education & Human Sciences Online Education office provides support services for online master's programs in family financial planning, family and community services, family and consumer sciences education, aging studies, and dietetics, as well as an online bachelor's program in early child care and development.
+In addition to the Innovative Digital Education Alliance programs, we offer Masters degrees in aviation and space, curriculum and leadership, digital design, higher education, school library media, educational technology, educational psychology, reading and literacy education, and special education.
 In addition to our master’s programs, we have an undergraduate RN to BSN nursing degree, university studies, and online BS in elementary education; an educational doctorate in Aviation and Space, and a PhD in health, leisure and human performance-leisure studies option.
-The college also offers online graduate certificates in the following areas: aging studies, aviation/aerospace administration, digital design in design and merchandising, effective teaching in elementary schools, effective teaching in secondary schools, elementary mathematics specialist, facilitating career development, family financial planning, fashion merchandising, infant mental health, online teaching, school library certification and workforce and adult education.
+The college also offers online graduate certificates in the following areas: aging studies, aviation/aerospace administration, digital design in design and merchandising, effective teaching in elementary schools, effective teaching in secondary schools, elementary mathematics specialist, facilitating career development, family financial planning, fashion merchandising, online teaching, school library certification and workforce and adult education.

 Special Academic Programs